 Well, since you’re already on our site, you can go here and register for our free Action Network.
 We’ll send you an Action Alert when something important is happening at the Capitol – we’ll make it easy for you to find and communicate with your legislator.

-After that, check out this page.
 We hope you’ll become a contributing member – basic membership is $60 and low-income is $35.
-As a contributing member, you’ll receive our quarterly FCLCA Newsletter and the confidence that you have a lobby of conscience in Sacramento.
+Donations of any size are welcome and appreciated.
+As a contributing member, you’ll receive our FCLCA Newsletter and the confidence that you have a lobby of conscience in Sacramento.
 Welcome!